1960 — Cal students picket Woolworth in Berkeley to support Southern students' lunch counter sit-ins

-In March of 1960, Cal students organized a boycott and picket of the Berkeley Woolworth department store under the sponsorship of the Students of Cal for Racial Equality.
-SLATE, the left-wing UCB group which called itself a student "political party" and ran candidates for student office, provided leadership for the protest.
-Kress and Woolworth stores in San Francisco were also picketed, in answer to a call put out by the Bay Area National Committee for the Advancement of Colored People (NAACP).
+Early March of 1960 saw Cal students organize a boycott and picket of the Berkeley Woolworth department store, under the sponsorship of the Students of Cal for Racial Equality.
+SLATE, the left-wing UC Berkeley group that called itself a political party and ran candidates for student office, led the protest.
+Kress and Woolworth stores in San Francisco were also picketed, in answer to a call put out by the Bay Area chapter of the National Association for the Advancement of Colored People (NAACP).

 Picketers in front of Woolworth

-This is what shoppers had to ignore to shop at Woolworth
+This is what shoppers had to ignore to shop at Woolworth.

 This is my mom, Billie Wachter.
-She walked a thousand picket lines in over seventy years of progressive polictical activity and lived to age 97
+She walked a thousand picket lines in over seventy years of progressive polictical activity and lived to age 97.

 Help me identify these two UC student leaders